Roeusvm/Roeusvm/README.md

-Yo, i'm maybe bad at coding.
+Yo,maybe I'm bad at coding.

 <!---
 Roeusvm/Roeusvm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.